 Even ranges that pass OSHA standards for lead contamination (many do not) still don't replace the air fast enough to dissipate the clouds of lead dust created when a weapon is fired.

-The best way to protect your lungs when shooting indoors is to wear a respirator that will filter lead dust such as the 3M Half Facepiece with HEPA Filter.
-For greater comfort, try the 3M 7500 Series mask with soft silicon facepiece and the same 2091 P100 Particulate Filter.
+The best way to protect your lungs when shooting indoors is to wear a respirator that will filter lead dust such as the 3M 6000 Series Half Facepiece Respirator and 2091 P100 Particulate Filters.
+For greater comfort, try the 3M 7500 Series mask with soft silicon facepiece and the same 2091 P100 Particulate Filters.